gfa61-ga/would-you-rather/README.md

 - when trying to access a question directly (e.g. [http://localhost:3000/questions/am8ehyc8byjqgar0jgpub9](http://localhost:3000/questions/am8ehyc8byjqgar0jgpub9)) the user will first be asked to log in and after login the poll's page will open automatically
 - Debug toolbox in the top right corner to change the API-Request delay so loading spinners can be inspected.

+#### Known Problems
++ cannot properly set a basename for the app to work on Github pages.
+It worked here: [https://paulkoegel-wessels.github.io/myreads/](https://paulkoegel-wessels.github.io/myreads/), where we used the `BrowserRouter`.
+My suspicion is that `Router`, which we use here so we can trigger URL changes imperatively via `customHistory`, has a bug in its `basename` implementation :(

 ## Setup
 + Install npm packages with:
   `$ yarn`